MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/recording-VBscript-using-SAP-GUI-automation-engine.md

 ms.reviewer: deonhe
 ---

-# Record VBScript with the SAP GUI automation engine
+# Use SAP GUI automation engine to record VBScript

 1. Confirm that all [SAP GUI scripting configurations](./prerequisites.md#sap-gui-scripting-configuration) are done.